monktastic/no-more-contempt/index.md

 If it is really this simple, then why aren't we already doing it?

 Part of us _knows_ that we're not intrinsically better than anyone, but we hide this from ourselves.
 We use malice to keep the "bad people" trapped in delusion, so that we can prove ourselves morally superior.
-Unfortunately, baiting people into evil is hardly "morally superior," and so we must hide this, too, in a tightening noose of deception.
-It collapses in on itself like a black hole, preventing us from ever suspecting our dark motives.
+Unfortunately, pushing people into the dark is hardly "morally superior," and so we must hide this, too, in an ever-tightening noose of deception that collapses in on itself like a black hole, preventing us from ever suspecting what we're really doing.
+We're in too deep.

-Let's look at this from another angle.

 ---

 > _And no wonder, for even Satan masquerades as an angel of light._ —2 Corinthians 11:14

 You know the classic image of the angel and devil sitting on our shoulders?
 It's _almost_ accurate, except for two things.
 First, the angel isn't really external to you, but represents your true nature as compassion.
 In a deep sense, it *is* you.
 The devil is external; a kind of parasite[^intrinsic].
-But it doesn't just whisper obviously-bad ideas in your ear; it pretends to be your inner angel, and alters your very perception so that evil appears righteous.
+But it doesn't just whisper obviously-bad ideas in your ear; it pretends to be your inner angel, and alters your very perception so that certain evils appear righteous.

 <p align="center" width="100%">
     <img width="300px" src="img/parasite.png">